You are here

 McKinney-Vento Homeless Education

-Coming Soon!
-Request for Applications will open June 29, 2022 for Community-based Organizations (CBOs) who demonstrate qualifications pursuant to section 2001(b)(1) of the American Rescue Plan Act of 2021 in order to:
+Request for Applications (RFA) is now open to Community-based Organizations (CBOs) who demonstrate qualifications pursuant to section 2001(b)(1) of the American Rescue Plan Act of 2021 in order to:

 Applicants must demonstrate a successful history of working directly with public school districts and schools statewide in at least one of the two purpose areas listed below: